martindmtrv/elevator-project/README.txt

 Diagrams for UML are available in UML Diagrams folder; state machines are located in state_machine_diagrams Timing diagrams in timing_diagrams

+Troubleshooting:
+	If parts of the UI are getting cut off in the display window, make sure that the window is maximized and your OS's UI is not scaled above 100%

 Fault format:
 	14:05:35.6 FAULT 1 MOTOR_FAIL
 	time FAULT car FAULT_TYPE(from enum)